franciscozdo/mimiker-wiki/Running-DOOM-on-mimiker.md

 git clone https://github.com/rafalcieslak/headless_doom
 ```

 * Place your `doom.wad` inside `./user/headless_doom/`.
 This has to be the `doom.wad` from *The Ultimate Doom 1.10*, no other IWADs are supported.
 The `Makefile` for headless_doom will check the md5 sum of the wad file.
-Note that the file name is case-sensitive.
+Note that the file name is case-sensitive. [*If you don't own Ultimate DOOM, you can get it on [Steam](http://store.steampowered.com/app/2280/) or [GOG](https://www.gog.com/game/the_ultimate_doom).
+It frequently goes on sale for under 3€.*]

 ```
 cp /path/to/your/doom/doom.wad headless_doom/.